Minutes of Meeting Example, Sample, Elements, Types & Advantages or Importance of Meeting Minutes.

 Conclusion

-Target market segmentation had become a viral strategy for social, political, and business purposes.
+Target market segmentation has become a viral strategy for social, political, and business purposes.
 Now, people live in a global village as global citizens for the easy accessibility of social media.
 Therefore, politicians and business persons pay more attention to market segmentation for political campaigns and marketing publicity on social media such as Facebook, Instagram, Twitter, YouTube, etc.